-One easy way to ensure you’re not getting involved with a questionable agency or an outright scam is to check the agency’s non-profit status—an NPO agency doesn’t stand to benefit by taking advantage of you; they aren’t trying to make money from you, so they simply have your best interests at heart.
+One easy way to ensure you’re not getting involved with a questionable agency or an outright scam is to check whether or not the agency is a non-profit organization—an NPO agency doesn’t stand to benefit by taking advantage of you; they aren’t trying to make money from you, so they simply have your best interests at heart.

-Want to go a step further?
-Check to see if the NPO is also a registered charity, and don’t just take their word for it.
-You can confirm their status with the Government of Canada’s charity search tool.
-It’s updated daily, and lets you know whether they’re registered, revoked, annulled, penalized, or suspended.
-One more thing to keep in mind: A true NPO will not be a lending agency, and therefore not offer you a debt consolidation loan because loans typically generate a profit for the lender, so it wouldn't make sense.
+One more thing to keep in mind: A true NPO will not be a lending agency, and therefore cannot offer you a debt consolidation loan because loans typically generate a profit for the lender, so it wouldn't make sense.
 Plus, a loan wouldn't be in your best interest anyway—you’re looking to consolidate debts, not acquire new debt.

 3. Check to see if they have any accreditations.